 What is the Law of Supply?

-The law of supply is a basic principle in economics that asserts that, assuming all else being constant, an increase in the price of goods will have a corresponding direct increase in the supply thereof.
+The law of supply is a basic principle in economics that asserts that, assuming all else being constant, an increase in the price of goods will result in a corresponding direct increase in the supply thereof.
 The law works similarly with a decrease in prices.

 Law of Supply Formula